KAFO Fittings & Rehabilitation Services

 Orthotics Plus provides professional custom made KAFO solutions from our clinics in Melbourne.
 Patients are scanned or cast to create the ideal KAFO with respect to their clinical diagnosis.

-Our orthotists have a minimum of 10 years of clinical experience and have been working with people with neuromuscular conditions since our inception.
+Our senior orthotists have a minimum of 10 years of clinical experience and have been working with people with neuromuscular conditions since our inception.

 KAFOs can be used to improve walking ability, reduce pain, lower falls risk, increase mobility, increase independence and reduce the risk of conditions caused by overuse.